leothorp/loggle/README.md

 ### Features

 - no config required, useful (but overrideable) defaults
-- `sink` options - pass an endpoint URL (or a JS function) to send logs to
+- `sink` options - specify a POST endpoint url (and/or a JS function) to receive the log output
-- standard set of log levels, with configurable message prefixes and colors
+- typical logging level options, with configurable message prefixes and colors
 - include arbitrary metadata/tags with logs
-- extend configuration via subloggers
+- extend configuration via createSublogger
 - ~1kb minified + gzipped, no external dependencies

 ### Installation